radrich/richarmstrong.net/pages/privacy.md

 - Country
 - Pages visited

-On [TapTapKaboom School](school.taptapkaboom.com) your individual user behaviour **is tracked.** This is to provide you with a personalised learning experience.
-Without tracking your individual user behaviour, TapTapKaboom School may not function properly.
+On [TapTapKaboom School](school.taptapkaboom.com) your individual user behaviour and class progress **is tracked.** This is to provide you with a personalised learning experience.
+Without tracking your individual user behaviour, TapTapKaboom School would not function properly.

 ## Do we use ‘cookies’?
 Yes we do, but **not on taptapkaboom.com.** Your web browser places cookies on your hard drive for record-keeping purposes and sometimes to track information about you.
 You may choose to set your web browser to refuse cookies, or to alert you when cookies are being used.
 If you do so, some parts of [TapTapKaboom School](school.taptapkaboom.com) may not function properly (see above).
 You can read [Teachable’s cookie policy](https://teachable.com/cookies-policy) for more information.